imhuaweizhu/data-structure-and-algorithms/README.md

 ## Patterns of algorithms

 By Ray Toal, a Professor of Computer Science at Loyola Marymount University from https://cs.lmu.edu/~ray/notes/algpatterns/
+This isn’t a complete list, but it covers some of the more famous ones:

 ### Brute Force: